tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/4/Activities/09-Advanced_Smart_Contracts/README.md

 # Advanced Solidity Contracts

-In this activity, you will practice smart contracts' creation in Solidity.
+In this activity, a small local amusement park has asked you to incorporate a blockchain-based digital tokening system to replace their current physical tokens.

+Therefore, you will use the fundamentals of Solidity smart contracts to create a `RideToken` contract.

 ## Instructions

 Open [Remix](http://remix.ethereum.org/), import the [starter file](Unsolved/smart-contracts.sol) and perform the following code drills.
-Once you finish, compile the file to ensure the code works.
+Once you finish, compile and deploy the contract to ensure the code works.

 1. Create a contract called `MessageContract` that contains: